Álvaro Salazar

-Álvaro Luis Salazar Bravo (born 24 March 1993) is a Chilean footballer that currently plays for Primera División club Audax Italiano as a goalkeeper.
+Álvaro Luis Salazar Bravo (born 24 March 1993) is a Chilean footballer that currently plays for Primera B de Chile club Cobreloa as a goalkeeper.

 Club career

 He debuted in a 5–1 home win over Audax Italiano in 2012.

+In 2021, he signed with Audax Italiano.

+For the 2024 season, he signed with Unión San Felipe from Barnechea.
+The next year, he switched to Cobreloa.

 International career

 He was in the Chile U20 squad for the 2013 FIFA U-20 World Cup, but he didn't make any appearance at the tournament.
 After, he was in the Chile squad for the 2014 Toulon Tournament which included U21 players, making two appearances.